RockLib/RockLib.Messaging/docs/GettingStarted.md

 ---

 Start both apps.
 SenderApp will receive input from the user and send it to the named pipe.
 ReceiverApp will listen to the named pipe and display any received messages.
-Press Ctrl+C to exit the apps.
+Press Ctrl+C to exit each app.